andrzej-woof/stuntman/README.md

 Stuntman uses [config](https://github.com/node-config/node-config)

-You can create `config/default.json` with settings of your liking matching `ServerConfig` type
+You can create `config/default.json` with settings of your liking matching `Stuntman.Config` type

 ## Running as a package